arduosoft/RawCMS/CONTRIBUTING.md

 existing work.

-* **Submitted** - conveyed to a Project via a pull request, commit, issue, or any form of electronic, written, or verbal communication with Pimcore, contributors or maintainers.
+* **Submitted** - conveyed to a Project via a pull request, commit, issue, or any form of electronic, written, or verbal communication with RawCMS, contributors or maintainers.

 #### 1. Grant of Copyright License.
 Subject to the terms and conditions of this agreement, You grant to the Projects’ maintainers, contributors, users and